 Here's how it works.
 A driver gets hit by another driver who has no insurance.
 The money needs to come from somewhere.
-The at-fault driver has no insurer.
-He or she also has no money or assets, and works at a low paying job where garnishing wages would not provide even 1/10 of the cost.
+The at-fault driver has no insurer, nor do they have the money or assets to cover the damage.
 That's where uninsured driver coverage comes in.
-With this product, the "victim" driver's insurance will pay them on the claim.
+With this product, the victim’s insurance will pay them.

 All of these products help to "hedge" auto insurance to make sure a responsible and conscientious driver does not lose out on a claim.
 All of them need to be evaluated carefully to make sure that they provide adequate coverage that will truly pay claims for the road ahead.

-Auto liability coverage usually meets the minimum car insurance requirements in most states.
-Getting auto insurance can be expensive, but if you need cheap car insurance, auto liability insurance is as inexpensive as it comes.
-You can follow these steps to find the cheapest car insurance available and drive legally for as little as possible.
+Liability coverage usually meets the minimum car insurance requirements in most states.
+Getting auto insurance can be expensive and liability insurance is often the most inexpensive way to drive legally.
+You can follow these steps to find the cheapest car insurance available.

 Step 1: Research Providers

 There are many different insurance providers available, each claiming to have the lowest price on car insurance.
 The Internet is the easiest way to get preliminary quotes from a lot of providers at once since most providers now have an instant online quote feature.
-Check out the websites of providers such as AllState, Esurance, Progressive, State Farm and whatever others you can think of to get a lot of quote estimates.
+Check out the websites of providers such as AllState, Esurance, Progressive, State Farm and others.
+The more estimates you get, the more likely you are to get a great rate.